verath/archipelago/README.md

 ### Frontend

 The frontend project is found in the [static](./static) directory.
-It is based on [Pixi.js](https://github.com/pixijs/pixi.js) for WebGL/canvas rendering, and relies on [JSPM](jspm.io) for package management.
-The frontend is written in ES6, and is transpiled to ES5 via Babel (handled by JSPM).
+It is based on [Pixi.js](https://github.com/pixijs/pixi.js) for WebGL/canvas rendering.
+The frontend is written in ES6, and is transpiled to ES5 via Babel.
+NPM is used to manage dependencies, and [Webpack2](https://webpack.js.org/) is used to bundle the frontend application (including js, css and images).

 ### Backend